Reliable Sequential and Exception Test

 In cases where development is necessary it must be safe and not increase flood risk elsewhere.
 The proposed development should aim to reduce the causes and impact of flooding.

-Within Flood Zone 1, a Sequential Test should be taken to ensure that, wherever possible, the development is situated away from areas at risk from all other sources of flooding.
+Within Flood Zone 1, a Sequential and Exception Test should be taken to ensure that, wherever possible, the development is situated away from areas at risk from all other sources of flooding.
 For example: ground water flood and run-off flooding.

 How can you determine if your development is at risk from flooding?